0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 We want to be able to encrypt bits (0s and 1s) and operate on them with AND and NOT gates.

-It might help you to imagine that, instead of AND and NOT, the operations we want to encrypt are addition and multiplication.
+It might help to imagine that, instead of AND and NOT, the operations we want to encrypt are addition and multiplication.
 If $x$ and $y$ are bits, then
 NOT $x$ is just $1 - x$, and $x$ AND $y$ is just $x y$.